Digital Design MediaCurriculum

 The next generation of architectural designers will be challenged to give shape to a sustainable world.
-CCD’s architectural technology programs are designed to provide a springboard into a rewarding career, whether it involves transfer into a four-year degree program or direct employment within the design community as an architectural technologist paraprofessional.
-CCD’s pathways offer a balance of technical skill training with the development of collaborative design-thinking abilities that are crucial to solving the complex range of today’s building tasks.
+CCD’s architectural technology programs are designed to provide a springboard into a rewarding career, whether transferring into a four-year degree program or direct employment within the design community as an architectural technologist paraprofessional.
+CCD’s pathways offer a balance of technical skill training with the development of collaborative design-thinking abilities crucial to solving the complex range of today’s building tasks.

-The digital design media program, which shares a core set of courses with the other A.A.S. architectural technology degrees, focuses on developing a proficiency in a broad spectrum of current and widely used digital design software.
+The digital design media program — which shares core courses with the A.A.S. degree in architectural technologies and the A.A.S. degree in sustainable design — focuses on developing proficiency in a broad spectrum of current and widely used digital design software.
 The degree prepares you for career pathways involving leadership in architectural drawing production, architectural rendering and presentation, and digital visualization roles in professional design practices.

-All of the A.A.S. degree pathways also provide a cost-effective springboard for transfer into a four-year nonprofessional degree program in architecture.
+All A.A.S. degree pathways also provide a cost-effective springboard for transfer into a four-year nonprofessional degree program in architecture.